 When conducting a study, there are many responsibilities that are included with the title of "Principal Investigator" or "PI".
 The following links are provided as references tools for you as a PI.

 New Research Regulations regarding Conflict of Interest

-Federal regulations regarding financial conflict of interest disclosure have changed and institutions receiving federal funds must comply with the new regulations by August 24, 2012.
-The new Conflict of Interest policy will apply to all researchers who conduct research under our oversight regardless of institution, source of funding, or research role.
-In the new regulations there are new definitions of ‘Investigator’ including a relationship to institutional responsibilities rather than related to a specific project, and also the requirement to report travel reimbursed by an outside non-federal entity.
+Federal regulations regarding financial conflict of interest disclosure have changed and institutions receiving federal funds must comply with the new regulations.
+The new Conflict of Interest policy will apply to all researchers who conduct research under our oversight.
+The new regulations the definitions of ‘Investigator’ include a relationship to institutional responsibilities rather than related to a specific project, and also the requirement to report travel reimbursed by an outside non-federal entity.
 More information and tools can be found below.